chuanqin3/Udacity-Blockchain-with-NodeJS/README.md

 ```
 node app.js
 ```
+The sever will run on http://localhost:8000/

 ### Endpoints
 Below is an instruction of how to use Postman to test the endpoints:
 #### GET
-*Get the information of a block by height*
+1.Get the information of a block by height

 ![Image of GET method to get the info of a block](https://github.com/chuanqin3/Udacity-Blockchain-with-NodeJS/blob/master/InstructionPictures/get-block-intro.png)

 #### POST
-*Post a new block to the chain*
+1.Post a new block to the chain

 ![Image of POST method to create a new block](https://github.com/chuanqin3/Udacity-Blockchain-with-NodeJS/blob/master/InstructionPictures/post-block-intro.png)